 |Registration fee type||Early bird fee (before 10 July)||Late registration fee (before 25 August)||On site registration|

 1 With proof of status – Any individual, who is engaged as a full-time graduate or undergraduate, in a university or college program.
 You will be asked to submit a copy of your student id in the registration form.

 - Conference documentation

 - Coffee breaks and welcome cocktail (on Saturday evening)

 - Early bird and Late registration: Bank Transfer

 How to get there

-The Pisa International Airport G. Galilei is connected with direct flight to many European Countries.
+The Pisa International Airport G. Galilei is connected with direct flights to many European Countries.
 The Airport is located 10 minutes far from the City Center, and it is served by buses (frequency 15 minutes) and by the new light- metro People Mover.

-Florence airport is connected to Pisa by a bus service (1 hour trip) with a frequency of 1 bus per hour
+Florence airport is connected to Pisa by a bus service (1-hour trip) with a frequency of 1 bus per hour

 - Carmelo De Maria – University of Pisa